-The increase in the goodwill balance from June 30, 2016 in the Professional Education segment is the result of the addition of \$274.7 million with the acquisition of ACAMS.
-The increase was partially offset by a change in the value of the British Sterling Pound compared to the U.S. dollar.
-Since Becker Europe goodwill is recorded in local currency, fluctuations in the value of the British Sterling Pound in relation to the U.S. dollar will cause changes in the balance of this asset.
-The decrease in the goodwill balance from June 30, 2016 in the Technology and Business segment is the result of a change in the value of the Brazilian Real compared to the U.S. dollar.
+The increase in the goodwill balance from June 30, 2017 in the Professional Education segment is the result of the addition of \$11.5 million with the acquisition of EduPristine.
+This increase was partially offset by a change in the value of the British Sterling Pound and Indian Rupee compared to the U.S. dollar.
+Since Becker's European subsidiary's and EduPristine's goodwill is recorded in local currency, fluctuations in the values of the British Sterling Pound and Indian Rupee in relation to the U.S. dollar will cause changes in the balance of this asset.
+The decrease in the goodwill balance from June 30, 2017 in the Technology and Business segment is the result of a change in the value of the Brazilian Real compared to the U.S. dollar.
+This decrease was partially offset by the addition of \$5.6 million with the acquisition of SJT.
 Since Adtalem Brazil goodwill is recorded in local currency, fluctuations in the value of the Brazilian Real in relation to the U.S. dollar will cause changes in the balance of this asset.